leopold-weidner/DBDIpy/README.md

                                   ...
 ````
 The ``base_mz`` and ``base_index`` column give us the index of the features which correlates with a correlation partner specified in ``match_mz`` and ``match_index``.
-The mass difference between both is given for validational purpose and the correlation coefficient between both features is listed.
+The mass difference between both is given for validation purpose and the correlation coefficient between both features is listed.

-Now we can for example search for oxygenation series of a single analyte:
+Now we can for example search series of Oxygen adducts of a single analyte:

 ```python
 ##search for oxygenation series